CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 *Illustration of mitnik's log folder contents.*
 ![mitnik logs](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/310cd646-f3d0-4af6-b110-75ec9de177db)

-Inspecting the file shows that the IP addresses are only at the beginning of each line.
+Next we inspect the file, *mitnik.log*, to identify and analyze patterns within its contents, particularly focusing on the IP addresses present.

 *Illustration of the contents of mitnik.log.*
 ![mitnik log contents](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/bbc957a5-2e96-402a-8189-be09370967f6)

-Create a compound command that counts the number of uniqe lines.
+  + The file shows that the IP addresses are only at the beginning of each line.
+Followed by additional information; such as, the request method, HTTP status code, referrer URL, and user agent.

+By recognizing that the IP addresses consistently appear at the beginning of each line, we can leverage this pattern to extract the unique count of IP Addresses in this log file.
+To do this, create a compound command that counts the number of unique lines.
+The command we used for this is:

+  + <cont>

 *Illustration of compund command.*
 ![mitnik compound command](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/76c33f66-26b6-49c7-8f16-cf252130c1f6)